sanroe/have-a-nice-wee-day/README.md

-# the uplifting scroller project
+# have a nice wee day

 a web application that allows users to generate a dynamic single-page 'uplifting' scroller to share with others.